How I Work With Senior Clients

 The result is that senior adults who would benefit from method-faithful Pilates practice often cannot find appropriate studios easily.
 They look at the visible options, conclude that none of them seem right for their bodies, and either continue searching or give up on the idea.
 This is a real loss, because the senior demographic is one of the populations whose lives can be most measurably improved by sustained Pilates practice.
 The work addresses exactly the patterns that ageing produces.

 The work I describe above is what I have found, across years of teaching this population, that the body actually responds to.
 The Cadillac as primary apparatus, the gradual progression from strength to mobility to function to balance, the careful pacing, the building of trust before the building of capacity — none of this is dramatic.
 It is just the work, calibrated for the bodies that come through the door.
-If you are reading this and recognising that what I describe sounds like what your body needs, the consultation form is the appropriate next step.

 The senior body is not a reduced body.
 It is a body with its own specific patterns, its own history, and its own capacity for change.
 The work I do with it is the same Pilates I teach everyone else.
 The pace, the apparatus, and the priorities are calibrated for what is actually in front of me.